-The Government of Canada is also in the midst of developing a CCUS strategy.
-CCUS is a technology that captures CO2 from facilities, including industrial or power applications, or directly from the atmosphere.
-The captured CO2 is then compressed and transported for permanent storage in underground geological formations or used to make new products such as concrete.
-Beginning in 2022, the Federal Government plans to spend \$319 million over seven years to ramp up CCUS in Canada, as this is expected to be a critical element of the plan to reach net-zero by 2050.
-Budget 2022 proposed a significant investment tax credit for CCUS.
+The Federal Government is also in the midst of developing a CCUS strategy.
+CCUS is a technology that captures CO_2 from facilities, including industrial or power applications, or directly from the atmosphere.
+The captured CO_2 is then compressed and transported for permanent storage in underground geological formations or used to make new products such as concrete.
+As part of the 2021 budget, the Federal Government committed to invest \$319 million over seven years to ramp up CCUS in Canada, as this is expected to be a critical element of the plan to reach net-zero by 2050.
+The Federal Government is currently considering legislation pursuant to which it will start paying subsidies for carbon capture and net-zero energy projects and an update is expected in 2024.